-Limits 206 to Oakford Lake Route Mouth to confluence with north and south branches of Big Timber Creek.
-The flood hazard area of the Big Timber Creek from Route 295 in Deptford Township, Gloucester County and Bellmawr Borough, Camden County upstream through Deptford and Bellmawr and the Borough of Runnemede and the Township of Gloucester, Camden County to its confluence with South Branch Big Timber Creek; South Branch Big Timber Creek from its confluence with Big Timber Creek to the downstream Washington Township Gloucester County-Gloucester Township, Camden County Corporate limit all within the Townships of Deptford and Washington, Gloucester County and the Township of Gloucester, Camden County and the South Branch Big Timber from the upstream Washington-Gloucester Corporate boundary to Redwood Street within Washington Township, Gloucester County and Gloucester Township, Camden County; Mantua Creek from its confluence with the Delaware River upstream to Bridgewater Pike (Route 45) within the Townships of West Deptford, East Greenwich and Mantua and the Borough of Paulsboro, Gloucester County, and Mantua Creek from Route 47 to Fish Pond Road within the Township of Washington and the Borough of Glassboro, Gloucester County; Edwards Run from its confluence with Mantua Creek to a point approximately 740 feet upstream of the New Jersey Turnpike within the Township of Greenwich, Gloucester County; Duffield Run from its confluence Type
+Limits County and the South Branch Big Timber from the upstream Washington-Gloucester Corporate boundary to Redwood Street within Washington Township, Gloucester County and Gloucester Township, Camden County: Mantua Creek from its confluence with the Delaware River upstream to Bridgewater Pike (Route 45) within the Townships of West Deptford, East Greenwich and Mantua and the Borough of Paulsboro, Gloucester County, and Mantua Creek from Route 47 to Fish Pond Road within the Township of Washington and the Borough of Glassboro, Gloucester County; Edwards Run from its confluence with Mantua Creek to a point approximately 740 feet upstream of the New Jersey Turnpike within the Township of Greenwich, Gloucester County; Duffield Run from its confluence with Mantua Creek at Kressey Lake to a point approximately 1,370 feet upstream from the Kandle Lake Dam, within the Township of Washington, Glou-cester County; Woodbury Creek from its confluence with the Delaware River upstream 17,200 feet or to approximately 800 feet downstream from Route 45 within the Township of West Deptford, the Borough of National Park. and the City of Woodbury, including the Hazard Area along Hessian Run from its confluence with Woodbury Creek upstream to Belmont Avenue within the Township of West Deptford and the Borough of National Park.
+Gloucester County.
+Mouth to Blackwood Road